SameaSaeed/End-to_End_ML/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcomed!
 To get started:

 - Fork the repository and create a new branch for your feature or bugfix.
 - Write clear, maintainable code and update/add tests as needed.